DirectoryTree/ImapEngine/readme.md

 #### Message Manipulation

-Beyond just flagging, you can move or copy messages between folders, as well as delete them:
+Beyond just flagging, you may move or copy messages between folders, as well as delete them:

 - `restore()`: Restores the message from the trash.
 - `copy(string $folder)`: Copies the message to the specified folder.